Got a urinary incontinence test coming up? Here’s all you should know about it, including how to prepare for the assessment.

 Training the bladder is also helpful ― the patient will keep a schedule for fluid intake, as well as urination times.
 This helps train and condition the bladder to empty at specific times.

-3. Special Devices and Therapy
+3. Shockwave Therapy

 Unmanaged urinary incontinence may cause health complications like infection, sores, and rashes.
 It may also cause frustration, depression, low self-esteem, and anxiety in the long run.